janyksteenbeek/gitea-runner-images/README.md

 # gitea-runner-images mirror

-This repo contains a nightly GitHub Action that mirrors the following Gitea Docker images from Docker Hub to GitHub Container Registry (GHCR):
+This repo contains a weekly GitHub Action that mirrors the following Gitea Docker images from Docker Hub to GitHub Container Registry (GHCR):

 ### Mirrored Images